How often do you screen phone calls from a number you do not recognize and ask yourself, "who called me?"?

 Consider solutions like white pages reverse phone lookup to verify all unknown calls.

 Even if you recognize the area code, send it to voicemail.
-If you’re not positive that you know who is calling, send it to voicemail.
+If you need clarification on who is calling, send it to voicemail.

 It is better to be safe than to be sorry!